lasseignelab/230323_JW_DiseaseNetworks/README.md

 ## Dependencies and Resources

 This analysis was carried out in Docker using R version 4.1.3.
-TF activity inference using [decoupleR](), [PANDA]() tissue-specific regulatory network generation, and tissue-specific edge identification were run using Docker on UAB’s high-performance computing Cluster.
+TF activity inference using [decoupleR]() was run using Docker on UAB’s high-performance computing Cluster.
 Bash scripts, including resources used, are included in this repository.
 The containers have been made publicly available on Zenodo: